Skip to main content

 Multigenerational Home Renovation Tax Credit (MHRTC)

-The newest tax credit to be offered to homeowners, the MHRTC is designed to make it more affordable for multiple members of the same family to live together in one dwelling.
+The MHRTC is designed to make it more affordable for multiple members of the same family to live together in one dwelling.
 This credit offers a refund for eligible expenses for renovations that create self-contained secondary units, such as “in-law suites”.
-Up to $50,000 can be claimed for each completed qualifying renovation, with a credit of 15% of costs, up to a maximum of $7,500 for each claim.
+Up to $50,000 can be claimed for each completed qualifying renovation during the taxation year, with a credit of 15% of costs, up to a maximum of $7,500 for each claim.

 Home Accessibility Tax Credit

 The HATC is a non-refundable tax credit for renovations that make the home accessible for those with disabilities.
 The alterations must be created to allow an individual to be mobile or functional within the dwelling, gain access to the building, or reduce their risk of harm within it.
-The HATC has an annual expense limit of $20,000, and can be claimed by eligible or qualifying individuals.
+The HATC has an annual expense limit of $20,000, with a tax credit up to $3,000, and can be claimed by eligible or qualifying individuals.

 Tax obligations for homeowners